DUNE-DAQ/daqconf/docs/InstructionsForCasualUsers.md

 7. `nanorc daq_fake ${USER}-test boot conf start_run 102 wait 60 stop_run shutdown`

-More detailed explanations on how to create different configurations can be found in [Instructions for different configurations for first-time users](ConfigurationsForCasualUsers.md)
+More detailed explanations on what's going on with the steps above and how to create different configurations can be found in [Instructions for different configurations for first-time users](ConfigurationsForCasualUsers.md)

 If and when you are ready to start looking at existing code and possibly modifying it, you can use steps like the following: